 Vip.com is a leading online discount retailer for brands in China and their total active customers grew by 6% year-on-year to 29.8 million in Q2 2018.
 85% of customers were regular customers and approximately 96% of orders were placed by them, according to its unaudited financial results for Q2 2018.
+In 2019, there are more than 30 million active users.

 - In 2018, Vipshop generated US$19.47bn in GMV from 60.5 million active customers who altogether placed 437.4 million orders.
 Total net revenue reached US$12.3bn.